Multiplicity one and strictly stable Allen-Cahn minimal hypersurfaces: Proof of

-Theorem \ref{zerolevelset} is derived in several steps.
-First, we show that the distance from the nodal set $\{u=0\}$ to the limit interface $\Gamma$ is of order $O(\e)$.
-This follows from a sliding argument once appropriate barriers have been constructed.
-This implies that $\e$- blow-ups $u$ near $\Gamma$, have nodal set bounded between two horizontal planes.
-From the characterization in Theorem \ref{gibbons} they converge to an entire one-dimensional solution.
-Finally, we obtain the desired energy estimates combining the analysis near $\Gamma$ with the exponential decay Lemma \ref{exponentialdecaylemma}.
+\cref{zerolevelset} is derived in several steps.
+First, once appropriate barriers have been constructed, a sliding argument shows that the distance from the nodal set $\{u=0\}$ to the limit interface $\Gamma$ is of order $O(\e)$.
+This implies that the nodal set of $\e$-blow-ups of $u$ near $\Gamma$, is bounded between two horizontal planes in $\mathbb{R}^n$.
+From the characterization of \cref{gibbons}, they converge to an entire one-dimensional solution.
+Finally, we obtain the desired energy estimates combining the analysis near $\Gamma$ with \cref{exponentialdecaylemma}.